NRCME Training Institute

-Our Department of Transportation (DOT) accredited National Registry Certified Medical Examiners (NRCME) training program exceeds the core curriculum requirements established by the Federal Motor Carrier Safety Administration (FMCSA).
-Upon completion of our self-paced online program, participants will have instant access to their personalized and dated Certificate of Completion, which is the document required to sit for the Medical Examiner national examination to become certified to perform commercial driver license (CDL) examinations on commercial motor vehicle (CMV) drivers for 10 years in all the states they are licensed to practice in and do so independent of MD/DO supervision.
+Our Department of Transportation (DOT) accredited National Registry Certified Medical Examiners (NRCME) training program exceeds the core curriculum requirements established by the Federal Motor Carrier Safety Administration (FMCSA) for both the Initial training and the 10-Year Recertification training.
+Upon completion of our self-paced online program, participants will have instant access to their Certificate of Completion, which is the document required to sit for the Medical Examiner national examination to become certified to perform commercial driver license (CDL) examinations on commercial motor vehicle (CMV) drivers for 10 years in all the states they are licensed to practice in and do so independent of MD/DO supervision.

-Our 2022 updated 8-10 hour training program consists of 11 self-paced courses and 11 quizzes, followed by a 50 question Final Test that participants can take as often as necessary to obtain their Certificate of Completion.
+Our NRCME training online program consists of 14 self-paced courses and 9 quizzes, followed by a 50-question Final Test that participants can take as often as necessary to obtain their Certificate of Completion.

 Same Day Certificate

 Participants will have instant access to their Certificate of Completion after passing our Final Test.

 Participants will receive 2 years of unlimited access to our online classroom from any smart device to complete our 14-hour self-paced program.

 Proprietary reference materials included are a Study and Reference Guide, a Pre-test Review, and over 500 practice questions, all to prepare providers to sit for the NRCME certification exam.